 The Atlanta Auto Auction Vehicle Storageis a 36.3 acre overflow/receiving lot for an existing auto auction facility in South Fulton County.
-The proposed development is expected to consist of approximately 3,000 parking spaces, as well as a 10,000 square foot structure for vehicle check-in.
+The proposed development is expected to consist of approximately 3 000 parking spaces, as well as a 10 000 square to consist of approximately 3,000 parking spaces, as well as a 10,000 square foot structure for vehicle check-in.
 The front 5 acres will be used as the receiving area where vehicles are to be checked in.
 The proposed development is located at the intersection of Campbellton Road and South Fulton Industrial Blvd.